Dream Symbols Dictionary

 A tree symbolizes personal growth, family roots, and the cycle of life.
 A dead tree can represent the end of a phase or a need for renewal.

 Ask yourself: Am I well grounded in my life?
-What part of me needs to grow?

 W Symbols starting with W